 OKYO Pharma Limited - PDMR Dealing

-LONDON and NEW YORK, May 18, 2022 (GLOBE NEWSWIRE) -- OKYO Pharma Limited (LSE: OKYO; NASDAQ: OKYO), a biotechnology company focused on the discovery and development of novel molecules to treat inflammatory dry eye diseases and ocular pain, today announces that it has been notified that Panetta Partners Limited, an entity in which Gabriele Cerrone, the Executive Chairman has a beneficial interest, purchased 25,000 ADSs (each representing 65 ordinary shares of no par value in the market) at a price of US$3.8749 per ADS.
+LONDON and BOSTON, May 20, 2022 (GLOBE NEWSWIRE) -- OKYO Pharma Limited (LSE: OKYO; NASDAQ: OKYO), a life sciences company focused on the discovery and development of novel molecules to treat inflammatory dry eye diseases and ocular pain, today announces that it has been notified that Panetta Partners Limited, an entity in which Gabriele Cerrone, the Executive Chairman has a beneficial interest, purchased 5,800,000 ordinary shares of no par value ("Ordinary Shares") at a price of £0.0625 each (which would be equivalent to the purchase of 89,230 of the Company's ADSs on Nasdaq at a price of US$5.08 per ADS).

-The acquisition increase Mr Cerrone's beneficial interests in the capital of the Company from 39.52% to 39.64% (however the impact of the announced offering closing on 19 May 2022 (the "Offering") will reduce this holding to, in aggregate, 38.50% after allowing for; (i) the ordinary shares to be issued in the Offering; and (ii) the 25,000 ADS purchased by Mr Cerrone in the Offering).
+The acquisition would have increased Mr Cerrone's beneficial interests in the capital of the Company from 39.64% to 40.06%, however the impact of the offering which closed yesterday, reduces these holdings to, in aggregate, 39.08% after allowing for; (i) the dilutive effect of the Ordinary Shares to be issued in the Offering; and (ii) the 25,000 ADS (representing 1,625,000 Ordinary Shares) purchased by Mr Cerrone in the Offering).

 |1.